Ciphey/Ciphey/README.md

 If you don't know much about cryptography, or you want to quickly check the ciphertext before working on it yourself, Ciphey is for you.

 **The technical part.** Ciphey uses a custom built artificial intelligence module (_AuSearch_) with a _Cipher Detection Interface_ to approximate what something is encrypted with.
-And then a custom-built, customisable natural language processing _Language Checker Interface_, which can detect when the given text becomes plaintext.
+And then a custom-built, customizable natural language processing _Language Checker Interface_, which can detect when the given text becomes plaintext.

 No neural networks or bloated AI here.
 We only use what is fast and minimal.